+In section 9, we will see, however, that S’s possession of a justification for her belief, provided by the safety of the belief in question, turns out to be a poisoned chalice.
+Precisely because S already has at t0, before forming the belief that p, exactly the same justification for p which she will have at t1, it is not clear, we will argue, what it even means to claim that S has at t1 a belief which she does not have at t0.
+In other words: if the cognitive perspectives of a subject in two different moments are identical, there is no reason to claim that the beliefs the subject has at one moment are different from those she has at the other.

 In his posthumously published book Pensées (1670/2008)(1670/2008), Blaise Pascal postulated the philosophical argument known as "Pascal's wager" in which he argued about why it is practical for human beings to believe in the existence of God.
 Aware of the possibility that there are people who do not believe in God but would want to do so in view of the convenience it would represent, he proposed a solution that involved emulating those who do believe.
 He encouraged the non-believers to behave as if they believed in order to, eventually, come to believe: